goranferbisek/sass-goranferbisek.si/README.md

 #My portfolio page
-This is my portfolio page.
+This is code repository for my portfolio page.

-#Run watch Install and run
+#Run watch sass watch command
 Requires npm installed.
-Run node-sass wathc command with:
+In order for Sass to watch for changes, run the script below:

 ```sh
 npm run sass